home-assistant/supervisor/README.md

 # HassIO
-First private cloud OS for home automation based on ResinOS and Yocto Linux.
+First private cloud OS for home automation.
+Based on ResinOS and Yocto Linux.